italoPontes/italoPontes/README.md

 ## Artificial Intelligence Engineer

-Artificial Intelligence Engineer with experience developing end-to-end solutions following the **CRISP-DM methodology**, working from requirements gathering and communication with multidisciplinary teams to data collection, processing, and modeling using SQL and Python.
+**Artificial Intelligence Engineer** with experience developing end-to-end solutions following the CRISP-DM methodology, working from requirements gathering and communication with multidisciplinary teams to data collection, processing, and modeling using SQL and Python.

 Experienced in **Data Science**, performing exploratory data analysis, data visualization, dashboard creation, predictive analytics, and the development of customized Machine Learning solutions focused on cost reduction, churn prevention, fraud detection, and data-driven decision-making.

-My academic background, combined with experience in Research and Development (R&D) projects, provided me with strong analytical skills, structured logical thinking, and the ability to deeply investigate complex problems involving Artificial Intelligence, GenAI/LLMs, NLP, Recommendation Systems, and Computer Vision.
+My **academic background**, combined with experience in Research and Development (R&D) projects, provided me with strong analytical skills, structured logical thinking, and the ability to deeply investigate complex problems involving Artificial Intelligence, GenAI/LLM, NLP, Recommendation Systems, and Computer Vision.

-I am communicative and enthusiastic about knowledge sharing.
-In addition to published scientific papers, I have participated in podcasts, interviews, and produce AI-related technical content on Medium and Substack.
+I am communicative and enthusiastic about **knowledge sharing**.
+In addition to published scientific papers, I have participated in podcasts, interviews, and produce AI-related technical content on Medium.

 ---